 $ /usr/sbin/poweradm list active_config/time-to-full-capacity current=250, platform=250 active_config/time-to-minimum-responsiveness current=0, platform=0 active_control/administrative-authority current=platform, smf=platform suspend/suspend-enable current=false platform-disabled current=false

-In this output, the active_control/administrative-authority indicates the source of the configuration with two settings.
+In the preceding output, the values of active_control/administrative-authority indicate the source of the configuration.

 platform – Configuration for power management comes from the platform.
 This is the default value.

 smf – Allows the other power management properties to be set using the poweradm command.